Ministry of National Health Services, Regulations and Coordination

 National Control Laboratory for Biologicals

-Lot Release is now under Schedule I, and NCLB is part of DRAP under Section 3 of this Act.
+and is part of DRAP Authority under Section 3 of this Act.

 2. Definitions.-- In these rules, unless there is anything repugnant in the subject or context:--